 - Carers are key partners in contributing to many of the priorities above.
-We will progress the issues raised by local carers: accessing advocacy, providing information and advice and involving them in service planning. - We will also help support the health and wellbeing of carers to allow them to continue to provide this crucial care.
+We will progress the issues raised by local carers and those in national legislation and guidance: accessing advocacy, providing information and advice and involving them in service planning.
+In addition, we will specifically work with and support young carers. - We will also help support the health and wellbeing of carers to allow them to continue to provide this crucial care.